Skip to content

 bounds: A tuple of `(lower, upper)` defining the physical

-boundaries of the constrained space.
+the constrained value's structure.
 Defaults to `(-inf, inf)`.

 base_bounds: Optional.
 A tuple of `(lower, upper)` defining the orthogonal